Measure Employee Engagement: Overview

 #2.
 Hold Regular One-on-One Meetings

 Sometimes, the best way to understand how someone is feeling is just to talk.
-Managers and team members can assess engagement levels in a direct and personalized manner by holding regular one-on-one sessions.
-These conversations may not give you hard numbers, but they offer valuable insights into how employees are doing.
+Managers and team members can assess engagement levels directly and personally by holding regular one-on-one sessions.
+These conversations may not provide hard numbers, but they offer valuable insights into how employees are performing.

 To get the most out of these meetings, make them a regular habit.
 Weekly or biweekly works best.
 Keep your questions open-ended so employees feel comfortable sharing their thoughts.
 Over time, these talks can highlight patterns and help you catch disengagement early before it becomes a bigger issue.